Last August 20, I turned twenty-seven — time flies so fast. I couldn’t believe.

 The first time I wrote Craftdeology, I was doubtful, full of fears, afraid of being ridiculed and criticized.
 Months flew and… yes, I’m still afraid of being ridiculed.
 As they say, fear is always there.

 “Well, people can mock what I say,” I told myself.
 And that’s okay because we see things differently.
 Who cares?
-I am more concerned about my growth and what I can contribute for humanity.
+I am more concerned about my growth and what I can contribute to humanity.
 Sounds cheesy, but I mean it.

 Now I’m 27 — married and filled with big dreams.
 It’s been two years since I began my self-reinvention experiment (self-transformation, or self-experimentation, whatever you call it).
 Since then, I’ve had many realizations.
 And I would like to share them, hoping it would help you in some way.
-Here are the top 7:

 1. Success is Relative